ramrom/rams_dot_files/cheatsheets/java_cheatsheet.md

 - static and member variables not initialized have a `null` value
 - `Object` is root of the class heirarchy, all objects are a decendent of `Object`
 ### INTERFACE
+- cannot be instantiated
 - cannot implement any methods
 - a class can implement many interfaces, multiple inheritence
 - can not have non-final and non-static variables
 ### ABSTRACT CLASS
+- cannot be instantiated
 - can implement methods
 - no multiple inheritence
 - can have final and non-final variables, static and non-static variables